4 THINGS THAT CAN INDICATE ASBESTOS IN YOUR HOME

 Always exercise extreme caution when looking for asbestos.
 The material is least dangerous when it is left undisturbed, so you should never go to great lengths to try and uncover it.

 40 x 6 mm wooden battens were commonly used in the past to cover the joints used on external corners, internal corners and flat wall pieces.
-These strips of joinery are often concealing harmful fibres and have traditionally signalled that the material initially used was asbestos.
+These strips of joinery are often concealing harmful fibres and have traditionally signaled that the material initially used was asbestos.
 Please be aware that plastic joiners were also used in the early 1980’s when asbestos was still used in building and construction.
-If you have these joiners in your home, contact a professional to organise an examination and removal.
+If you have these joiners in your home, contact a professional to organize an examination and removal.

 Asbestos sheeting becomes dangerous whenever it is shattered and fractured, causing irreversible respiratory damage to anyone who comes into contact with the material.
 However, instead of using an alternative material, contractors would use special nails to fix asbestos to the wall more effectively.
-These nails are characterised by their blunt, flat end.
+These nails are characterized by their blunt, flat end.
 Instead of being hammered into the sheeting they would be punched in using special instruments, and hence would not have the usual point like other nails.
 Finding these blunt nails is a potential sign that your property may have been built using asbestos.